 There are several risk factors that increase a person’s likelihood of having a seizure.
 These include:

 - brain infections, such as meningitis

-- certain conditions, such as cerebral palsy and autism spectrum disorder
+- having conditions such as cerebral palsy and autism

-There is also evidence to suggest that not getting enough sleep and exposure to flashing lights, such as strobe lights in nightclubs, can trigger seizures in certain people.
+There is also evidence suggesting that not getting enough sleep and exposure to flashing lights, such as emergency vehicle lights, can trigger seizures in people with certain types of epilepsy.

 - has not had a seizure before

 - has difficulty breathing or waking up after the seizure

 - has a seizure that lasts more than 5 minutes